Michigan Murders: Arrest

 Collins' uncle, State Police Sergeant David Leik, had been on vacation with his family at the time of Beineman's disappearance, and had only returned home on July 29—three days after the discovery of her body.
 Throughout their vacation, Collins had been temporarily residing in the Leik family's Ypsilanti home, having been granted sole access to the house in order that he could feed their German shepherd.
-Upon their return from their vacation, Leik's wife, Sandra, had noted numerous paint marks covering the floor of the family basement, and that several items—including a bottle of ammonia, a box of laundry detergent, and a canister of black spray paint—were missing from the household.
+Upon their return from their vacation, Leik's wife, Sandra, had noted numerous fresh paint marks covering the floor of the family basement, and that several items—including a bottle of ammonia, a box of laundry detergent, and a canister of black spray paint—were missing from the household.

 The same day, Leik was advised by investigators of his nephew's suspect status, and the level of circumstantial evidence unfolding against him.
 Leik acknowledged that the evidence thus far gathered against his nephew was compelling, although in this first interview, he did not advise officers of the items missing from his household, or the paint marks he and his wife had found upon the floor of the family basement; however, the following morning, Leik scraped away some of the black paint which had been sprayed in his basement to reveal a stain which looked ominously like human blood and immediately returned to the police station to report his findings.

 The basement of Sgt.
 Leik's home was subjected to an intense forensic examination.
 Although forensic experts would deduce later that morning that the stains covered by the black paint had actually been varnish stains, one of the investigators discovered numerous hair clippings—many measuring less than three-eights of an inch—beside the family washing machine.
 When questioned as to the source of these clippings, Leik (who had not been informed of the discovery of the hair clippings found upon Beineman's panties) informed investigators that his wife regularly cut their children's hair in this basement, and that she had done so shortly before the family had embarked upon their vacation.
-Moreover, this search had also uncovered small bloodstains in nine areas of the basement.
+Moreover, this search also uncovered small bloodstains in nine areas of the basement which had not been concealed by varnish.
 Two of these bloodstains were discovered to be type A—the blood type of Karen Sue Beineman.